PowderAI/Multimodal-Framework-for-Powder-Flowability/README.md

-# Multimodal-Framework-for-Powder-Flowability
-# 📘 Multimodal Framework for Powder Flowability Prediction
+# Multimodal Framework for Powder Flowability Prediction

 _A scientific, fully reproducible implementation accompanying the manuscript “Learning Flow from Microstructure: A Multimodal Framework for Powder Flowability”_

-## ⚡ Overview
+## Overview

 This repository provides the full PyTorch implementation of a **multimodal, multitask deep-learning framework** that predicts powder flowability from SEM microstructures and magnification metadata.
 The framework jointly predicts: